 Engineering & Manufacturing: Design & Development T Level (Level 3)

-This qualification will develop your knowledge, skills and professional behaviours across a wide range of engineering and manufacturing occupations and industries, and is delivered through a mixture of classroom theory and academic study, practical learning and 315 hours industry placement with an employer/s.
-The three components which make up the course are:
+The T Level will develop your knowledge, skills and professional behaviours across a wide range of engineering and manufacturing disciplines.
+The course is delivered through a mixture of classroom theory and academic study, practical learning and 315 hours industry placement with a relevant employer or employers.
+The development of wider skills such as time management, team working, communication, as well as English, maths and digital skills are also built into the T Level, meaning you will have a solid foundation of transferable skills.

-- Common Core – Year One
+- Common Core – Year One: 17 engineering modules from Maths to Mechatronics

-- Occupational Specialism – Year Two
+- Occupational Specialism – Year Two: completing an engineering project, design & manufacture

 Entry requirements